Skip to content

 Design Selection for Mechanical Seal Reliability

-Three variables that most affect the design selection of mechanical seals are: equipment characteristics, application and operating conditions, and the leak rate objective.
+Three variables that most affect the design selection of mechanical seals are equipment characteristics, application and operating conditions, and the leak rate objective.

-Single or Multiple Mechanical Seal Arrangement
+Single or Multiple Mechanical Seal Arrangements

 One of the primary requirements when applying end-face seals on high-speed rotating equipment is ensuring sufficient and effective lubrication between the seal faces.
 Excessive rubbing friction between the rotating seal face and the stationary face must not occur.
 Friction can quickly wear and deteriorate the seal components, causing rapid and premature failure.